theKashey/faste/README.md

 > Written in TypeScript.
 To make things less flexible.
 Flow definitions as incomplete.

-# Prior art

-This library combines ideas from [xstate](https://github.com/davidkpiano/xstate) and [redux-saga](https://github.com/redux-saga/redux-saga).
-The original idea is based on [xflow](https://gist.github.com/theKashey/93f10d036961f4bd7dd728153bc4bea9) state machine, developed for [CT Company](http://www.ctcom.com.tw)'s VoIP solutions back in 2005.

 # State machine
  State machine _starts_ in one phase, calls _hooks_ for all _messages_ for the current phase, then _awaits_ for a _messages_ from hooks or external customer, then could _trigger_ a new message, _emit_ signal to the outer world or _change_ the current phase.

- Faste is a black box - you can _put_ message inside, and awaits a _singnal_ it will sent outside, meanwhile observing box _phase_.
+ Faste is a black box - you can _put_ message inside, and wait for a _signal_ it will sent outside, meanwhile observing a box _phase_.
 Black📦 == Component🎁.

 📖 Read an article about [FASTE, and when to use it](https://medium.com/@antonkorzunov/fasten-your-state-9fb9f9b44f30).